Jeremie-Ch/mlflow/README.md

 ![click_on_metric](/images/click_on_metric.PNG) ![plot_chart](/images/plot_chart.PNG)

 ## Create an experiment
+MLflow is organized in experiments.
+One experiment can contain as many runs as needed but one run is associated with only one experiment. <br>
 Finally, you can create a new experiment from your python code, by using <code>mlflow.create_experiment(name)</code>.
 But for more convenience, a python script has been made for this purpose.
 From the terminal, go to the folder containing **create-experiment.py** and enter the command **python create-experiment [name]**. <br><br>
 Here I entered **python create-experiment my-new-experiment**.
 It is immediately visible from the UI. <br><br> ![ui_new_exp](/images/ui_new_experiment.PNG) <br><br>